8 questions to ask yourself about HELP loans

 If your living expenses are likely to cause financial hardship, it’s a good idea to look into payments such as Youth Allowance, Austudy, ABSTUDY, and more.
 You can check your eligibility here.

-If you are currently working and have a regular income of more than $300 a week after tax (note that government benefits cannot make up more than 50% of your income) you could also consider accessing extra funds through Beforepay to help manage some of these additional expenses as they arise, like helping you pay for textbooks.
+If you are currently working and have a regular income of more than $300 a week after tax (note that government benefits cannot make up more than 50% of your income) you could also consider accessing extra funds with a Beforepay Pay Advance to help manage some of these additional expenses as they arise, like helping you pay for textbooks.

 8. What if a HELP loan isn't right for me?